PoCInnovation/Workshops/hardware/2.Simulateur/README.md

 </details>

-> **Instruction**: Using the circuit from exercise 3, make sure that the LED does not blink anymore, and that the intensity of its lighting depends on the value of the potentiometer.
+**Instruction**: Using the circuit from exercise 3, make sure that the LED does not blink anymore, and that the intensity of its lighting depends on the value of the potentiometer.

 >**Constraints**: Null.

->**Hint**: Learn more about the `PWM` pins
+>:warning: Learn more about the `PWM` pins

 ## Exercise 5